 Business interrupted: Part one

 Today, business interruption in cyber insurance policies is back in a big way.
-To explore this growing risk, we’re running a three-part blog series on the subject exploring the many ways in which BI cover is essential for modern businesses, and key things brokers and clients should look out for.
+This blog series explores the many ways in which BI cover is essential for modern businesses, and key things brokers and clients should look out for.
 Today’s post examines the value of longer indemnity periods.

 When the first cyber insurance policies emerged in the late 1990s, aimed at the first breed of dotcom companies, system business interruption was one of the primary drivers of these products.
 These were companies that had a reliance upon technology that had yet to become commonplace in the rest of the business world.
 They transacted business super quickly; their day-to-day operations were models of digital efficiency; and they were completely at the mercy of their systems’ performance.